 Penny stocks sound cheap, and are cheap, so new investors are often ready to leap in.
 The risk seems to be as low as the price.
 But the greatest gains in penny stocks grow over years, not days.
 Only the most patient investors will reap the rewards of this small investment.

 Start with our guide to check out our top penny stocks and learn how to invest today.

 Many institutions consider a penny stock to be anything that trades for less than $5.00 per share.

 Despite their price, penny stocks equal a bigger risk than regular stocks.
 The reason for inflated risk is simple.
 The companies that hold penny stock typically have no profits and minimal operations.
 They usually trade on the pink sheets or on FINRA’s over-the-counter bulletin board (OTCBB).
 They are not required to file with the Securities and Exchange Commission (SEC).

 These stocks have low liquidity due to a lack of buyers and sellers, so orders may not be filled right away or even at all.
 In addition, volatility tends to be high among OTC stocks, and bid-ask spreads are frequently large.

-Where penny stocks “get people” is the cheap cost, but also because of the “simple math” of penny stocks: that if you buy shares for $0.20, and if the stock goes up by $0.10, then your profit is at 50 percent—that’s the rosy, pie-in-the sky scenario.
-However, it’s just as easy (and likely, with these volatile stocks) for your $0.20 share to go down by $0.10 and lose 50 percent, instead.
+People tend to be lured into penny stocks due to their cheap cost and the simple math of this type of stocks.
+That is, if you buy shares for $0.20, and if the stock goes up by $0.10, then your profit is at 50%.
+However, it’s just as easy, and likely, for your $0.20 share to go down by $0.10 and lose 50%.